iamkevinzhao/lets_solve_these/box_stacking_problem/README.md

 - While stacking, an box should be perfectly stacked on the other.
 The term "perfect" will be explained in the following context.
 - The width, length and height of these boxes are all integer numbers within [1, 10000].
 - Boxes can be rotated.
-- It is not necessary to use all the boxes.
+- It is not necessary to make use of all the boxes.

 For instance, given three boxes A, B, C,![](doc/three_boxes.png)